Two years part-time or one year full-time

-This Master's degree in history and politics will give you a deep understanding of the recent past and the contemporary world and help you develop the approaches, techniques and skills of the professional historian.
+This Master's degree will give you a deeper understanding of the recent past and the contemporary world, and will help you to develop the approaches, techniques and skills of professional historians.

 Not all modules are available each year.
-View the full timetable for the year.

 Indicative option modules